 3. Limited natural sunlight can be helpful

 Talk with your provider early to determine how much sun exposure you can tolerate without sunscreen as it can vary depending on skin type.
-Jacobson recommends using a high-quality, dye-free, fragrance-free sunscreen on areas not affected by psoriasis, and on areas at a higher risk for skin cancer, such as the face and ears.
+Jacobson recommends using a high-quality, dye-free, fragrance-free sunscreen.

 4. Bug bites bug you more